20 Awesome Places To Visit In Arizona: Famous Parks + Hidden Gems

 Havasu Falls waterfall cascading from rocks at twilight

-Havasu Falls is a bucket list US waterfall destination located within Havasupai Indian Reservation land.
-As the crow flies, Havasu Falls is very close to Grand Canyon South Rim.
+Havasu Falls is a popular waterfall located within Havasupai Indian Reservation land.
+As the crow flies, Havasu Falls is very close to Grand Canyon South Rim, but the only way to access the waterfall area is by driving 190 miles from South Rim (in a giant U-shape) to Havasupai Trailhead, and then hiking 10 miles to reach the waterfall.

-• Hike the challenging trail to and from the waterfalls
+• Hike the challenging Havasupai Trail to and from the waterfalls

 • Photograph the spectacular natural scenery